Literature and Creative Writing at UEA

 You’ll be taught by published poets with extensive experience in their field through workshops, seminars and tutorials.

-Our teaching staff in the School of Literature, Drama and Creative Writing includes award-winning poet Tiffany Atkinson and tutors such as Holly Corfield-Carr, Jeremy Noel-Tod, Stephen Benson, Steve Waters and Rachel Potter.
+Our teaching staff in the School of Literature, Drama and Creative Writing includes award-winning poets Tiffany Atkinson and Holly Corfield Carr and tutors such as Jeremy Noel-Tod, Jos Smith, Clare Connors, Stephen Benson, Steve Waters and Thomas Karshan.

 Independent study